Mukheem/TwinTurbine/README.md

     <figcaption><i>Servo motor and wind turbine</i></figcaption>
 </figure>

-Finally, we focused on the way we want to make the connection between ESP32 and Unity
+- Finally, we focused on the way we want to make the connection between ESP32 and Unity
 <figure style="text-align:center">
     <img src="https://github.com/Mukheem/TwinTurbine/assets/145973209/d910c49e-2518-4181-8831-0987415b2977" alt="Communication" style="max-width:100%;" height="auto"></i>
-    <figcaption>Connecting Unity to Arduino</i></figcaption>
+    <figcaption><i>Connecting Unity to Arduino</i></figcaption>
 </figure>

+### 2.2.
+User Persona:
+-The Project's target users could be engineers and technicians who work with wind energy systems and Educational Institutions where the simulator can be used for training purposes.
+Moreover, the main target group is enterprises interested in immersive technology.
 - User Persona: A description of your target user, their needs, motivations, and pain points, and how your project addresses them.
 - User Journey: A visualization of how your user interacts with your project, from the initial trigger to the final outcome, and what emotions they experience along the way.
 - Wireframes and Prototypes: A collection of sketches, mockups, or prototypes that show the layout, structure, and functionality of your project, and how you tested and iterated on them.